-If not notified otherwise any multi byte field with size > 1 shall be transmitted LSB first to the module
+If not notified otherwise, any multi byte field with size > 1 shall be transmitted LSB first to the module

 The WOR function for a cyclic "wakeup - listen - sleep" applications shall not be used anymore as it will be removed in future firmware releases.
-For a standalone functionality feel free to request a custom firmware through our sales channels.
+For a standalone functionality request a custom firmware through our sales channels.